mateusz-bak/openreads/.github/ISSUE_TEMPLATE/bug_report.md

 **Additional info(please complete the following information):**
  - Manufacturer and model:
- - Android version:
+- OS and version:
 - App version:
- - App source (F-Droid, Google Play, Github):
+- App source (F-Droid, Google Play, Github, AppStore):

 **Additional context**
 Add any other context about the problem here.